Last updated: June 28, 2026

 For your first six months, three factors should drive most of your decisions.

 Class — the level of competition a horse has been running against — is the most common reason a horse wins or loses that bettors underestimate.
 A horse dropping from a $50,000 claiming race to a $25,000 claiming race is moving from harder to easier competition.
 All else being equal, that horse has a class advantage that should show up in the result.
-A horse moving up in class — from maiden to allowance, or from claiming to stakes — faces harder competition than it’s been beating.
-Class drops are the single most reliable win signal in claiming races, which is most of what you’ll be betting on at regional tracks like Fair Grounds and Evangeline Downs.
+A horse moving up in class faces harder competition than it’s been beating.
+Class drops are one of the most consistently reliable signals in claiming races, which is most of what you’ll be betting on at regional tracks like Fair Grounds and Evangeline Downs.
 For a deeper explanation, see our guide on how class levels work in racing.

 Look at the jockey’s win percentage at the current meet and the trainer’s win percentage over the last 60–90 days.
-Any combination with both above 15% is worth noting.
-More importantly: certain jockey-trainer combinations have exceptional records together — they communicate well, the jockey rides the horse to the trainer’s instructions, and they win at a higher rate as a team than either does separately.
-Equibase and most racing apps publish this “combo” stat.
+Any combination with both above 15% is worth noting — the 15% threshold is derived from Equibase trainer statistics, where the median trainer win rate at most U.S. tracks runs 8–12%, making 15%+ a meaningful separator.
+More importantly: certain jockey-trainer combinations have exceptional records together.
 A trainer putting their top jockey on a horse that’s dropping in class is one of the clearest intent signals in racing.
-For more on what jockeys actually do during a race, see our guide to racehorse jockey duties.

-Once you’re comfortable with these three factors, pace analysis is the natural next step — understanding whether a race will be fast or slow, and whether your horse’s running style suits the expected pace scenario.
+Once you’re comfortable with these three factors, pace analysis is the natural next step.
 For an introduction, see our guide to horse racing pace figures.

 |---|---|---|